-The input, at which the transmitter output current is 4mA, may be changed using the $\mathbf{\nabla}$ or $\mathbf{\Delta}$ button to adjust the flashing digit and the $\mathbf{P}$ button to move control to the next digit.
-When the required input has been selected, press $\mathbf{E}$ to enter the selection and return to the 'ZEro' prompt in the sub menu.
+The input, at which the transmitter output current is 4mA, may be changed using the $\mathbf{\nabla}$ or $\mathbf{\Delta}$ button to adjust the flashing digit and the \mathbf{P} button to move control to the next digit.
+When the required input has been selected, press \mathbf{E} to enter the selection and return to the 'ZEro' prompt in the sub menu.

-The 'SPAn' function, which defines the input at which the transmitter current output is 20mA, may be selected from within the sub-menu by operating either the $\mathbf{\nabla}$ or $\mathbf{\Delta}$ button.
-To enter the function press $\mathbf{P}$ which will reveal the existing transmitter input at which the transmitter output current is 20mA.
-Again the input will be shown in units which depend upon how the transmitter has been configured.

-The input, at which the transmitter output current is 20mA, may be changed using the $\nabla$ or $\blacktriangle$ button to adjust the flashing digit and the P button to move control to the next digit.
-When the required input has been selected, press E twice to enter the selection and return to the 'CAL' prompt in the configuration menu.
+The 'SPAn' function, which defines the input at which the transmitter current output is 20mA, may be selected from within the sub-menu by operating either the \checkmark or \blacktriangle button.
+To enter the function press Pwhich will reveal the existing transmitter input at which the transmitter output current is 20mA.
+Again the input will be shown in units which depend upon how the transmitter has been configured and may be changed using the \checkmark or \bigstar button to adjust the flashing digit and the P button to move control to the next digit.
+When the required input has been selected, press E to enter the selection and return to the 'SPAn' prompt.